dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/08_colors_images/plot_image.rst.txt

 Image Display
 =============

-Image display with multiple colormaps, interpolation modes, and edge overlays.
+Render images with different colormaps, interpolation, outlines, and grid overlays for quick QA.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-88